How to Navigate Divorce Recovery

 - Read a self-recovery book or do a self-recovery workbook.

-- Find a therapist who specializes in healing after a divorce and see them for some guidance.
+- Find a therapist who specializes in healing after a divorce and commit to therapy.